MUGSQA: Novel Multi-Uncertainty-Based Gaussian Splatting Quality Assessment Method, Dataset, and Benchmarks: Introduction

 \section{Introduction}

-3D reconstruction is a fundamental problem in computer vision and computer graphics, aiming to recover accurate geometry and appearance of real-world objects and scenes.
-Among emerging approaches, the first method based on Gaussian Splatting (GS) \cite{kerbl20233d} offers a compelling balance between high rendering quality and real-time performance, especially for 3D object reconstruction.
+3D reconstruction is a fundamental problem in computer vision, aiming to recover accurate geometry and appearance of real-world objects and scenes.
+Among emerging approaches, the first method based on Gaussian Splatting (GS) \cite{kerbl20233d} offers a compelling balance between high rendering quality and real-time performance.
 Its outstanding performance quickly makes it one of the most promising solutions for practical deployment in 3D object reconstruction and draws attention from both academia and industry.

 Although numerous GS-based reconstruction methods \cite{kerbl20233d, fan2024lightgaussian, yu2024mip, lu2024scaffold, girish2024eagles, ren2024octree} have recently been proposed, two fundamental questions remain underexplored: i) How well can GS-based reconstruction methods sustain their performance under different input \textbf{uncertainties} \cite{klasson2024sources} (\emph{e.g.,} different numbers of input views, different initial point clouds, and so on)? ii) Are existing quality assessment metrics \cite{zhang2018unreasonable, zhang2020blind, wu2024qalign} adequate for evaluating such methods?
 These questions are pivotal not only for enabling fair comparisons among competing methods but also for driving the continuous improvement of reconstruction performance.
 To answer the above questions, the benchmarks for GS Quality Assessment (GSQA) are required.